esphome/esphome-docs/guides/contributing.rst

       .. collapse:: Open
           :open:

-          This section is expected to be open by default.
+          This section is open by default.

   .. collapse:: Open
       :open:

-      This section is expected to be open by default.
+      This section is open by default.

   .. code-block:: rst